josepablorodriguez/jsonToHtml/README.md

 # JSON to HTML Parser
 JSON to HTML Parser is a light-weight library to present a JSON object as you see it un your IDE or console.log() in an HTML element.
+It is **still under development**, but feel free to explore.

 ## Installation
 You can currently fork the library, clone it, or download it.